SAP-samples/btp-cap-multitenant-saas/docu/4-expert/manage-tenant-containers/README.md

 [<img src="./images/manage_040.png" width="500" />](./images/manage_040.png?raw=true)

 3.4.
 Switch to the SAP HANA Database Explorer to add the tenant database container connection.
+You can open the SAP HANA Database Explorer from the **SAP HANA Cloud Tools**.

+> **Hint** - You might be asked to login when opening the **Database Explorer**.
+Please use the **DBADMIN** or any other non-technical database user for this purpose.

 [<img src="./images/manage_050.png" width="500" />](./images/manage_050.png?raw=true)